How to Refer a Patient

-The decision to admit a patient to Mercy Hospice is made by the patient/family, attending physician and Mercy Hospice medical director.
+The decision to admit a patient to Mercy Medical Center Homecare & Hospice is made by the patient/family, attending physician and hospice medical director.
 Acceptance of patients for hospice service is based on a reasonable expectation that patient/family needs can be met by hospice and the hospice team.

 Admission to Mercy Hospice is based on the following criteria: